Justin Turner Player Props: Red Sox vs. Mets

 Justin Turner At The Plate

-- Among the qualified hitters in MLB play, he ranks 16th in batting average, 31st in on-base percentage, and 35th in slugging.
+- Among qualified hitters, he ranks 20th in batting average, while his on-base percentage ranks 33rd and he is 36th in slugging.

-- Turner enters this game on a 15-game hitting streak.
-In his last outings, he's hitting .316 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.